Best budget wireless headphones 2024: cut the cable with our expert pick of cheap wireless headphones

 If a mess of cables is holding you back during a run or workout, then a pair of cheap wireless headphones that are fitness-specific (ie, sweat- and water-resistant, with a stay-put shape) will be just the ticket.

-Getting the right fit for your earholes matters too, particularly when it comes to in-ear headphones.
+Comfort & fit: Getting the right fit for your head and earholes matters too, particularly when it comes to in-ear headphones.
 Our ears come in all shapes and sizes, and failing to ensure your chosen headphones fit yours correctly could mean they fall out, or worse still they simply won’t sound good.
+And if you're looking at the over-ear type, you want earpads that feel comfortable against the ear and are breathable to avoid the dreaded ear sweat.
+And the headband needs to be flexible enough that it doesn't exert undue pressure on your head.
+We also steer clear of headphones that offer inadequate padding on the headband itself.
+A hard headband is a recipe for headaches and a quickly binned pair of cans.

 In a nutshell, yes.
-Of course, cheap wireless headphones do need to cut some corners in order to get the overall price down to a palatable figure, but many of them are still very impressive in terms of sound, features and performance.
+Of course, cheap wireless headphones do need to cut corners in order to get the overall price down to a palatable figure, but over our years of testing this type of headphones, many are very impressive in terms of sound, features and performance.
+And they've been getting better and better as time goes on and these budget 'phones benefit from the trickle-down features from higher-end models.

-The overall quality of the best budget wireless headphones here means you will get far more joy out of listening to your music, podcasts or audiobooks when you're on the go.
-We've deliberately chosen cans that sound good when playing most genres of music, but especially rock and metal – hey, what can we say?
+The overall quality of the best budget wireless headphones in this guide means you will get far more joy out of listening to your music, podcasts or audiobooks when you're on the go.
+We've deliberately chosen options that sound good when playing most genres of music, but especially rock and metal – hey, what can we say?
 We love rock and metal!

 How we test the best budget wireless headphones

 While their price tags may be low, our expectations at Louder are still high for budget headphones.
-We’re no less demanding when it comes to testing their ability to rock, and there are other criteria we assess too, including battery life and feature count.
+We’re no less demanding when it comes to testing their ability to rock, and there are other criteria we assess too, including battery life and feature count, from Bluetooth to whether those that offer noise-cancelling can deliver the goods.

 Ultimately though, audio performance remains the big clincher.
 For our tests, we listen to a barrage of cuts, from tried and tested classic rock favourites, through more tonally complex prog rock, and then full-on bangers.
 As budget headphones tend to have smaller drivers and cut-price electronics, we particularly want to hear how well they articulate guitar tones and aggressive drum fills.